California Scholarship Federation

 Founded in 1921, the National Honor Society (NHS) is the nation’s premier organization established to recognize outstanding high school students.

 Membership is not automatic.
-It is an honor and is recognition of outstanding leadership experience, service to others and good character, as well as academic achievement.
+It is an honor and is recognition of outstanding leadership experience, service to others, good character, as well as academic achievement.
 NHS inductees are selected by a five-member committee taken from the Carondelet faculty.
 Once a student is inducted into NHS, she is a lifetime member as long as she lives by the standards set by the National Honor Society.
 Members are expected to attend regular meetings, and participate in service projects with their fellow NHS members.

 During the month of March, the National Honor Society will invite sophomores through juniors who are interested in becoming members and who meet the requirements, to attend an orientation meeting and complete an application form indicating their wish to be considered for membership.